It has been a tradition at Orange Coast College for the Horticulture students and volunteers to produce beautiful poinsettias for the season.

 DON'T fertilize your plants when they are in bloom.

 - When the poinsettia's bracts age and lose their aesthetic appeal, there's no reason to throw it out.
 With proper care, dedication, and a certain amount of luck, you too can re-bloom your poinsettia!

 - By late March or early April, cut your poinsettia back to about 8" in height.
 Continue a regular watering program, and fertilize your plant with a good, balanced all-purpose fertilizer.
 By the end of May, you should see vigorous new growth.

-- Place your plants outdoors, where they can bask in the warmth of spring and summer, after all chance of frost has passed and night temperatures average 55° F or above.
-Continue regular watering during the growth period, and fertilize every 2 to 3 weeks.
+- Place your plants outdoors, where they can bask in the warmth of spring and summer, after all, the chance of frost has passed and night temperatures average 55° F or above.
+Continue regular watering during the growth period and fertilize every 2 to 3 weeks.

 - Pruning may be required during the summer to keep plants bushy and compact.
 Late June or early July is a good time for this step, but be sure not to prune your plant later than September 1.
 Keep the plants in indirect sun and water regularly.

 - Around June 1, you may transplant your poinsettia into a larger pot.
 Select a pot no more than 4 inches larger than the original pot.
 A soil mix with a considerable amount of organic matter, such as peat moss or leaf mold, is highly recommended.

 The poinsettia is a photoperiodic plant, meaning that it sets bud and produces flowers as the Autumn nights lengthen.
 Poinsettias will naturally come into bloom during November or December, depending on the flowering response time of the individual cultivar.
 Timing to produce blooms for the Christmas holiday can be difficult outside of the controlled environment of a greenhouse.
 Stray light of any kind, such as from a streetlight or household lamps, could delay or entirely halt the re-flowering process.